lsst-ts/observatory-controls-docs/project/contributing.rst

 =========================

 This documentation is written in reStructuredText.
-The `LSST DM reStructuredText style guide <https://developer.lsst.io/restructuredtext/style.html>`__ can help you create effective reStructuredText.
+Following the `LSST DM reStructuredText style guide <https://developer.lsst.io/restructuredtext/style.html>`__ can help you create effective reStructuredText.

 Style and voice
 ---------------